deepthibalasubramanian/deepthibalasubramanian/README.md

 My passion lies in providing equal access to technology for people from diverse backgrounds, believing in its ability to transform lives.
 Eager to be at the forefront of driving innovation, I aim to create inclusive solutions that empower individuals and foster positive change on a global scale.

 * 🌍  I'm based in India
-* 🚀  I'm currently working on [Inclusi-AI Vitality](http://github.com/deepthibalasubramanian/Inclusi-AI-Vitality)
+* 🚀  I'm currently working on Mitigating Flash Crowd Attacks.
 * 🧠  I'm learning Full Stack Development
 * 🤝  I'm open to collaborating on Web development, AI/ML and Cybersecurity related projects and research.
 * ⚡  I am a Beta Microsoft Learn Student Ambassador.